Mechanical Design 1 ENG1016

 ■ introduce basic machines used in fluid systems, their design, construction and operation;

-■ cover the use and interpretation of sketches, engineering drawings and design standards;
+■ cover the use and interpretation of sketches and engineering drawings;

 ■ undertake a collaborative project to gain the opportunity of applying the knowledge from the course lectures to a real engineering design problem.